tbensky/PrologScheduling/README.md

 1. Next we check if all classes have been placed using `all_classes_placed`.

-1. If so, we list out the room assersions using `listing(room)`, so the user can see the result.
+1. If so, we list out the room assertions using `listing(room)`, so the user can see the result.